A. Faculty Senate Constitution

 - In department units having two or more representative positions, only one representative

 may be elected in a given year.

 - All full-time faculty members are eligible to vote.

 - The Faculty Senate Membership Committee shall conduct all elections.

-- The primary and general elections for departmental unit representatives shall be completed
+- The primary and general elections for department unit representatives shall be completed

 - The secret ballot shall be used in all elections.
 In counting ballots cast in any

 election, over-voted or unofficial ballots shall be disqualified.

 - The Faculty Senate Membership Committee shall send a notice of impending elections

 to qualified voting faculty members at least 15 days prior to the initial balloting.